The Conditions of Love

 “Can this wise, funny, quirky, poignant novel really be Dale Kushner’s debut?
 She got everything just right—characters who you will never forget and a palpable yearning for love that you will feel in your gut.
 Bravo!“

-—Ann Hood, author of An Italian Wife and The Obituary Writer
+—Ann Hood, author of An Italian Wife, The Obituary Writer, and Somewhere Off the Coast of Maine

 “Kushner has an amazing sense of character and not only her heroine, the fearless Eunice, but everyone the Eunice encounters comes vividly to life as she struggles first to accommodate herself to her mother’s tumultuous feelings and then to make her own way in the world.
 An immaculately written, enthralling and passionate debut.”